CHendrick00/sp-nnlc-docker/README.md

 1. Ensure rlog.zst files are present under `/data/rlogs/$VEHICLE/$DEVICE_ID` and named according to the required format: `[DEVICE_ID]_[ROUTE]--rlog.zst`
 2. Run the rlog processing and model generation script using docker exec:</br>
   `docker exec -it nnlc bash -c nnlc-process`
 3. After processing steps 1 and 2 have completed, you will be presented with a prompt before proceeding with model generation.
-Before continuing, it's a good idea to view the generated graphs to determine if enough data points are present and all speeds and lateral acceleration bands are well-represented.
+Before continuing, it's a good idea to view the generated plots under `/data/output/$VEHICLE` to determine if enough data points are present and all speeds and lateral acceleration bands are well-represented.
     - `plots_torque/*.png`
     - `$VEHICLE lat_accel_vs_torque.png`
 4. During the model generation step, make sure you see the expected device being used in the output: `using device: gpu`